blog page

 Key features:

-Requires hospital‑based oral or maxillofacial surgery
+Requires hospital-based surgery

-If you or your child has a narrow upper jaw and would like to explore RME or MARPE, our practice will be happy to assess suitability and discuss options in detail.
-For cases requiring SARPE, we can advise and refer to the appropriate hospital specialists.
+If you or your child has a narrow upper jaw and would like to explore RME or MARPE, our practice can assess suitability and discuss options in detail.

 Posted on: